Large Language Models for Math Education in Low-Resource Languages: A Study in Sinhala and Tamil: Introduction

 \section{Introduction}

 Mathematical word problem solving has proven to be a challenging task for natural language processing techniques, requiring models to parse linguistic descriptions and perform complex multi-step reasoning \cite{dewappriya2018unit,hevapathige2018two,saraf2024towards}.
-Large language models (LLMs) have achieved impressive results on English mathematical reasoning benchmarks~\cite{yan2025survey,liu2025mathematical,wang2025survey}.
-But how well do these abilities extend to languages like Sinhala and Tamil remains underexplored.
-Further, these South Asian languages present challenges beyond data scarcity.
-They have complex morphology, extensive case marking, and flexible word order that can separate numbers from operations \cite{hock2016languages,arora2022computational}.
+Large language models (LLMs) have achieved impressive results on English mathematical reasoning benchmarks~\cite{yan2025survey,liu2025mathematical,wang2025survey}, and are now widely deployed as tutoring systems, homework assistants, and automated graders in educational settings \cite{ahn2024large,stamenkova2025large,lee2025can,tan2025elf}.
+But how well do these abilities extend to low-resource languages like Sinhala and Tamil remains underexplored.
+Compared to English, these South Asian languages present certain challenges for LLMs.
+They have training data scarcity, complex morphology, extensive case marking, and flexible word order that can separate numbers from operations \cite{hock2016languages,arora2022computational}.
 For instance, Tamil uses a different numeral system alongside Arabic numerals, while Sinhala's rich inflection can express quantitative relationships in unique ways.
 Additionally, these languages often structure mathematical relationships differently; a simple prepositional phrase in English might require complex constructions in Tamil or case-marked noun phrases in Sinhala.
-This raises a fundamental question: do LLMs genuinely reason mathematically across languages, or do they rely on implicit translation to English-like representations before solving problems?
+This raises an important question for education: \emph{Can students in Tamil- or Sinhala-medium schools rely on these tools for math support, or does performance drop in ways that undermine their usefulness in the classroom?}

-Most multilingual mathematical evaluations suffer from two problems.
-First, they typically translate English benchmarks like GSM8K \cite{cobbe2021training} or MGSM~\cite{shi2023language}, which introduces translation artifacts—unnatural phrasing, inconsistent number formats, and culturally inappropriate contexts that confound language ability with translation quality.
-Second, these evaluations usually report only overall accuracy scores, treating mathematical reasoning as a single capability.
+Yet answering this question is harder than it appears.
+Most existing evaluations test models in Sinhala and Tamil by simply translating English math word benchmarks such as GSM8K \cite{cobbe2021training} or MGSM~\cite{shi2023language}, thereby introducing artifacts such as unnatural phrasing, inconsistent number formats, and culturally inappropriate contexts that confound language ability with translation quality.
+Beyond this, these evaluations usually report only overall accuracy scores, treating mathematical reasoning as a single capability.
 This approach misses important details: a model might excel at basic arithmetic in a given language while struggling with complex problems.
 This paper addresses both issues through three contributions:

 \begin{enumerate} \item We develop a taxonomy of six math word problem types, each targeting a specific mathematical skill and defined by formal structural properties.

 \item We create a parallel dataset with problems natively written in English, Sinhala, and Tamil by fluent speakers with mathematical training, avoiding translation artifacts.